systemslab/popper-paper/paper/paper.md

 |    -- references.bib
 ```

-A paper repository is mainly composed of the article text and
+An example paper project is shown in @Lst:dir.
+A paper repository is
-experiment orchestration logic.
-The actual code that gets executed by
+mainly composed of the article text and experiment orchestration
-an experiment is not part of the repository.
-This, as well as any
+logic.
+The actual code that gets executed by an experiment is not part
-large datasets that are used as input to an experiment reside in their
+of the repository.
+This, as well as any large datasets that are used
-own repositories and are stored in the experiment folder of paper
+as input to an experiment reside in their own repositories and are
-repository as references.
+stored in the experiment folder of paper repository as references.

 With all these artifacts available, the reader can easily deploy an
 experiment or rebuild the article's PDF that might include new